Presenter: Kathryn Bayles, PhD, CCC-SLP (Retired)

 "Info about cognitive reserve was useful.
 The presenter was engaging and seamlessly incorporated information from research studies and articles as well as practical information.
 I had to do this in sections because it does require concentration and time to absorb the information.
 I am an "old" medical SLP and found this to be one of the few courses I have taken recently that kept me engaged.
 Thanks for that!"
 B.S.
 (Jun.
 2021)

-OT Process: Evaluation, Intervention; Analysis of occupational performance; Develop intervention plan & approaches.
+2. OT Process: Evaluation, Intervention; Analysis of occupational performance; Develop intervention plan & approaches.
 The assignment of AOTA CEUs does not

 Financial — Kathryn Bayles is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.